gavinyork/zephyr3d/apps/doc/web/en/material-eye.md

 `EyeMaterial` shades the whole eyeball — sclera, limbus and iris — from **one mesh and one material**.

-## Why there is no separate cornea layer

-The common approach is a transparent cornea shell over the eyeball, but that brings in transparency sorting, OIT and depth conflicts.

-Instead the view ray is **refracted**: the corneal bulge is not expressed as geometry, but by refracting the view ray before looking up the iris texture, producing the parallax of an iris sitting below the surface.
-So there is no second transparent surface, no OIT, and no depth sorting.

-Refraction works in **tangent space** (per-fragment TBN) rather than object space, because after skinning the shader cannot reconstruct a fixed object-space gaze axis.
-The residual error from the sphere's curvature is small at the depths an iris actually sits.

 ## Asset requirements

 This approach needs no mask texture: the regions are derived **analytically from the UV distance to the